Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 Measuring experiment velocity and cycle time to insight using existing agile tooling

 Experiment velocity.
 How many experiments is your team running per sprint?
 This isn't about success or failure.
 It's about the rate at which you're testing assumptions.
 A team running one experiment per week is learning faster than a team running one per month.
-We benchmark against at least one meaningful experiment per sprint for teams in exploration mode.
+We benchmark against at least one meaningful experiment per sprint for teams doing transformation work.

 Learning ratio.
 Of the experiments you run, how many produce validated learning?
 An experiment is successful when it conclusively validates or invalidates a hypothesis.
 Not when it produces the outcome you wanted.
 A team with high experiment velocity but low learning ratio is running bad experiments.
 They need coaching on experimental design.